 ^{12.} See former Civ.
 Code § 4383, as amended by 1987 Cal.
 Stat. ch.
 960, § 1.
+See also In re Marriage of Wight, 215 Cal.
+App.
+3d 1590, 1594 n.4, 264 Cal.
+Rptr.
+508 (1989).

-limitation on the discretion of the court, making enforcement by writ of execution a procedural right for amounts not more than 10 years overdue (or more in the case of child and family support involving a child age 23 or less).
+of child and family support involving a child age 23 or less).
 Amounts more than 10 years overdue continued to be enforceable in the court's discretion without any renewal requirement.

-It should also be noted that the renewal scheme in the Enforcement of Judgments Law as applied to judgments for possession or sale also did not apply to such judgments under the Family Law Act, although there was no exception for enforcement by writ as in the case of support.
+It should also be noted that the renewal scheme in the Enforcement of Judgments Law, generally applicable to judgments for possession or sale, was also inapplicable to these types of judgments under the Family Law Act.
+In addition, there was no exception for enforcement by writ as in the case of support enforcement.

-This situation changed dramatically in 1992 when the 1986 version of Civil 10 Code Section 4384.5 was replaced by a new rule providing that judgments for 11 child or spousal support or for arrearages are completely exempt from any renewal 12 requirement and are enforceable until paid in full.13 In essence, although stated 13 quite differently, the 1992 amendments to the Family Law Act returned the 14 renewal and enforceability rules to their pre-1986 status.
-In other words, the 10-15 year limitations on enforceability and the ministerial renewal procedure did not 16 apply to support judgments.
-17
+This situation changed dramatically in 1992 when the 1986 version of Civil Code Section 4384.5 was replaced by a new rule providing that judgments for child or spousal support or for arrearages are completely exempt from any renewal requirement and are enforceable until paid in full.13 In essence, although stated quite differently, the 1992 amendments to the Family Law Act returned the renewal and enforceability rules to their pre-1986 status.
+In other words, the 10-year limitations on enforceability and the ministerial renewal procedure did not apply to support judgments.